microsoft/terminal/doc/specs/#1564 - Settings UI/design.md

 ## Abstract

 This design document describes how each page of the settings UI will be laid out along with design mockups to display how the UI will appear.
+The mock ups are for appearance purposes and some layouts and namings may be different in this doc.
+This doc should be considered the final say.

 ## UI Design

-### Overall navigation with Launch page
+### Overall navigation with Startup page

 This is the list of the top-level navigation items that will appear on the left nav bar:

 - General
-    - Launch
+    - Startup
     - Interaction
     - Rendering
 - Appearance